meltyourface/blank/posts/Relationship-as-self-knowledge/Cultivating-Healthy-Relational-Boundaries-for-Personal-Growth/index.md

 ### 5.4 Body-Based Practices: Grounding and Embodiment of Boundaries
 ### 5.5 Routines and Rituals for Nurturing Self-Awareness and Boundaries

-Conclusion: The Lifelong Journey of Self-Discovery and Boundary Alchemy
+**Conclusion**: The Lifelong Journey of Self-Discovery and Boundary Alchemy